Valerie-Irungu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a new local variable with the name BEST with the value School creates a global variable wih the name BEST and value School Add the value 128 prints the result of POWER divided by DIVIDE
+creates a new local variable with the name BEST with the value School creates a global variable wih the name BEST and value School Add the value 128 prints the result of POWER divided by DIVIDE prints an exponential